Published at: 2025-10-30

 Conversion Rules for Typical Business Scenarios

-• A single conversion relationship supports multiple conversion rules for multi-channel push operations.
+• A single conversion relationship can include multiple conversion rules to support multi-way propagation.

-• Conversion rules can be duplicated for rapid configuration.
+• Conversion rules can be duplicated to speed up configuration.

-• Configure split-and-merge strategies for scenarios involving child object data consolidation (Coming Soon).
+• Configure split-and-merge strategies for scenarios where child-object data must be consolidated.
+(To be supported)

 image